 Sometimes it might be okay, but other times it’s just so annoying that I can’t digest it.
 I read that the best solutions here are some white cards or a circular polarizer filter that always saves the day.

 Yes, I’m still a human.
 I get trapped in my comfort zone and try to get things done as quickly as possible.
 I’m just used to my usual routine, and I forget to try new “tricks”.
 However, when I have time I usually promise myself to try something new and I even write down some new ideas for the future.

 That usually happens when I’m rushing with my shoot.
-Sometimes I’m just a little bit too hungry, or I have planned too many tasks for my day.
+Sometimes I’m just hangry, or I have planned too many tasks for my day.
 So, I try to get things done as quickly as possible.
 However, I still forget to double check the focus with 100% zoom.
-Usually, I notice my mistakes when I’m editing, and I might be mad at myself for doing that.
+Above all, I notice my mistakes when I’m editing, and I might be mad at myself for doing that.

 I usually use the back-button for my focus (AF-L).
 That’s one of the best things I discovered once I started to notice my focus problems.

-About a few years ago I read that when you overexpose your images and raw files, then you lose a lot of information that you can’t get back while editing.
-I have noticed that as well.
-That’s precisely what I do when I don’t notice my settings.
+When I overexpose my images and raw files, then I lose a lot of information while editing.
+That’s precisely my typical mistake.
 Mainly, it happens when I’m in a room that has A LOT of light that is always changing.

 My first year of photography I didn’t even read my histogram in my Adobe Lightroom.
 Somehow I was ignoring the manual mode and didn’t want to learn technical things.
 Big mistake!
 After I started to get more comfortable with Lightroom, then I noticed that my photography got better.
 Editing is just so big part of the photography.